data-bootcamp-v4/lessons/3_first_project/week3-project-brief.md

 - Create a Kanban board for project management purposes.
 - Set up a GitHub repository and practice working collaboratively on the repository.

-Note: On Monday morning there is an activity dedicating to helping you get started on the project that covers the bullet points above.
+Note: On Monday morning, there is an activity dedicated to helping you get started on the project that covers the bullet points above.

 ### Day 2 & 3 (Tuesday & Wednesday)